-If you have been injured in a Bike accident in Hamilton and/or the surrounding areas, or by a defective bicycle product, by another motorist or a dangerous road conditions and would like to discuss your case with a Hamilton bicycle accident lawyer dedicated to protecting bicyclists’ rights, we welcome your contact for a free no obligation consultation.
+If you or a loved one has been injured in a bike accident in Hamilton and/or the surrounding areas, by a defective bicycle product, by another motorist, or by dangerous road conditions and would like to discuss your case with a Hamilton bicycle accident lawyer dedicated to protecting bicyclists’ rights, contact us for a free no-obligation consultation.

 Being hurt in a bike accident can no doubt lead to major life changes psychologically, physically and financially.
-Our Hamilton bicycle accident lawyers have extensive experience representing victims who have hurt in bicycle accidents.
-Although bike accidents are normally not the rider’s fault, cyclists in bicycle accidents do face an uphill battle and unique challenges under Ontario law and more so, with insurance companies.
-Over the past 15 years, our Hamilton bicycle accident injury lawyers have recovered millions of dollars in compensation for cyclists who have suffered broken bones to catastrophic injuries.
+Our Hamilton bicycle accident lawyers have extensive experience representing victims who have hurt in cycling accidents.
+Although bike accidents are normally not the rider’s fault, cyclists in bicycle accidents do face an uphill battle and unique challenges under Ontario law, and more so with insurance companies.
+Over the past 15 years, our Hamilton bicycle accident injury lawyers have recovered millions of dollars in compensation for cyclists who have suffered serious injuries, from broken bones to catastrophic injuries.

 Serious injuries in bicycle accidents are not uncommon.
-Being a smaller profile and riding unprotected, there is no doubt that cyclists can be critically hurt if hit by any type of vehicle.
+Being a smaller profile and riding unprotected, cyclists can be critically hurt if hit by any type of vehicle.
 Even if a car or truck is moving slowly and barely collides with a bicycle, the impact can still cause very serious and/or catastrophic injuries to the bicyclist.
-If a cyclist survives a bicycle accident with a motor vehicle, it is not uncommon for cyclists to suffer serious injuries such as:
+If a cyclist survives a bicycle accident with a motor vehicle, it is not uncommon for cyclists to suffer serious injuries.
+Common bicycle accident injuries include:

 It is very common for cycling victims to be unable to return to work following a serious bicycle accident.
-Although many working people have allocated time off with employer paid sick days or vacation day, this is often not enough.
-A cyclist is entitled to income replacement benefits at a rate of up to $400.00 a week through his or her own insurance company (or the insurance company of the driver that hit them) but again this is not enough.
+Although many working people have allocated time off with employer-paid sick days or vacation days, this is often not enough.
+A cyclist is entitled to income replacement benefits at a rate of up to $400.00 a week through his or her own insurance company (or the insurance company of the driver that hit them).
+However, again, this is not enough.

-Some injured victims are lucky enough the be a part of a group plan or carry private short-term disability insurance, which may also help bridge the gap until they can apply for long-term disability, which again may not be enough for a seriously hurt victim that faces the prospect of never returning to work.
+Some injured victims are lucky enough the be a part of a group plan or carry private short-term disability insurance.
+This may also help bridge the gap until they can apply for long-term disability, but again it may not be enough for a seriously hurt victim that faces the prospect of never returning to work.

-A Hamilton Bicycle accident lawyer can help you recover your lost income from the date or your accident to the date of your settlement or Court verdict, as well as your lost income to your expected retirement date.
+A Hamilton bicycle accident lawyer can help you recover your lost income from the date of your accident to the date of your settlement or court verdict.
+This also includes your lost income to your expected retirement date.

 Lost wages can also be framed as:

-Compensation is divided into two major claims, being economic and non-economic damages.
+Compensation is divided into two major claims: economic and non-economic damages.

 Non-economic damages are damages that compensate you for anything but your loss of wages.
 For example, non-economic damages would compensate you for your pain and suffering if you are hurt, for your loss of enjoyment of life, loss of life expectancy and/or loss of amenities.

-There is no fixed standard in California for deciding the value of non-economic damages.
-In 2004, The British Columbia Court of Appeal released a case that gave us a clear breakdown of how lawyers should calculate non-economic damages.
+There is no fixed standard in Canada for deciding the value of non-economic damages.
+In 2004, The British Columbia Court of Appeal released a case that gave us a clear breakdown of how an injury lawyer should calculate non-economic damages.
 The Court noted that:

 Economic damages are financial losses or expenses that you have suffered as a direct result of your bicycle accident and injuries.
-For example, if you are no longer able to work, you suffer a loss of income because you had to change jobs or you were no longer able to apply for a certain promotion then you would be able to claim an economic loss.
+For example, you would be able to claim an economic loss if you are no longer able to work, you suffer a loss of income because you had to change jobs, or you were no longer able to apply for a certain promotion.

-There is no doubt that helicopters reduce the incidence of bicycle accident related brain injury.
-Twenty years ago, helmet use was much less common that it is today – for example only 19% of riders wore helmets compared to overwhelming helmet use today.
-Bicycle helmets however, do not ensure that cyclists will survive a crash, nor does it ensure that riders will not suffer a brain injury if involved in a very high impact collision.
+There is no doubt that helmets reduce the incidence of bicycle accident related brain injury.
+Twenty years ago, helmet use was much less common than it is today.
+For example, only 19% of riders wore helmets compared to overwhelming helmet use today.
+Bicycle helmets, however, do not guarantee that cyclists will survive a crash.
+They also do not guarantee that riders will not suffer a brain injury if involved in a very high impact collision.

-In very serious accidents there is still the possibility of major stress transmission to the brain from substantial impact on the head, for example, if a cyclists is hit at high speed by a car, which can lead to a traumatic brain injury (TBI).
-This type of high impact trauma to the brain can which can result in a major concussion or open skull fracture, or a jarring motion, such as a hard impact between the head and the pavement, or head and a vehicle.
-When this happens, acute brain injury may cause immediate and long-term consequences that ill have an impact on a victim’s quality of life, such as permanent behavioral issues, cognitive problems, memory loss, word finding problems, major stutter, the inability to concentrate, sleep disorders and, in some cases, permanent disability or death.
+In very serious accidents there is still the possibility of major stress transmission to the brain from substantial impact on the head.
+For example, if a cyclist is hit at high speed by a car, this can lead to a traumatic brain injury (TBI).
+This type of high impact trauma to the brain can which can result in a major concussion or open skull fracture.
+A jarring motion, such as a hard impact between the head and the pavement, or head and a vehicle, could also cause this.
+When this happens, acute brain injury may cause immediate and long-term consequences.
+These consequences will have an impact on a victim’s quality of life, such as permanent behavioral issues, cognitive problems, memory loss, word finding problems, major stutter, the inability to concentrate, sleep disorders and, in some cases, permanent disability or death.

-Bicycle accident helmets, although they reduce the chance of injury, do not assure that riders will survive a crash, nor do they always prevent a serious head injuries.
-An impact between the cyclists’ head and the ground or another vehicle is nearly inevitable if involved in a high speed or high impact crash.
+Bicycle accident helmets, although they reduce the chance of injury, do not assure that riders will survive a crash.
+They also do not always prevent serious head injuries.
+An impact between the cyclist’s head and the ground or another vehicle is nearly inevitable if involved in a high speed or high impact crash.

 Unfortunately, cyclists face unique risks as they have modest or next to no protection against the motor vehicles with which they share the road.
 A car and bicycle accident can easily result in catastrophic injuries, neck and head injuries, brain damage, spinal cord injuries, nerve damage and broken limbs.
 If one is fortunate enough to not be rendered catastrophically injured in a bike accident, injured bicyclists almost always face considerable amounts of pain and suffering and income loss while they are recovering.
 Injuries may also require reconstructive surgery and lengthy recovery.